 These courses normally do not require any prior knowledge in a discipline area and will usually not have prerequisites.

-USC students normally undertake advanced level courses in the second and third years of their program (degree).
+USC students normally undertake developing and graduate level courses in the second and third years of their program (degree).

 200 level courses are normally undertaken in the second year of a program.